-With Christmas just a week away, it’s the perfect time to look at how Amish observe the holiday.
+With December 25th just a week away, it’s the perfect time to look at how Amish observe Christmas.

 Contributor Rebecca Miller, member of an Ohio Amish church, shares with us five ways her own family celebrates Christ’s birth (the ways Amish people observe the season may vary).